-She vowed, then and there, that she would have one of those magnificent creatures in her possession, even if it was the last thing she did.
+She vowed, then and there, that she would have one of those magnificent creatures, if it was the last thing she did.

 Months of begging and pleading brought her what she longed for.
 Finally, Dina had a hamster, dubbed Andy Gibb after the famous heartthrob of her time.
 She loved him with all her heart, and so did the rest of her family.
-Enough to give him half of an apple everyday.
+Enough to give him half an apple every day.

 One day, she woke up to an average morning.
-But she soon found that the day would be anything but.
+But she soon found that the day would be anything but average.

-The air was different today; cold, suffocating, almost too much.
+The air was different today – cold, suffocating.
 The early sunlight did nothing to warm the room, and she found herself shivering.
 The room was quiet, free of Andy’s constant chatter.
-She slid off her bed, stepping lightly toward the cage as to not wake the sleeping creature.
-The floor turned cold under her bare feet, travelling up her legs and taking up residence in her heart.
+She slid off her bed, stepping lightly toward the cage so as not to wake her sleeping friend.
+The floor turned cold under her bare feet, traveling up her legs and taking residence in her heart.
 The smell of new and used bedding grew stale in the air.
-Her footsteps started to fall harder as she neared the cold metal cage.
+Her footsteps fell harder as she neared the cold metal cage.

 He was dead.

 The grieving wasn’t immediate.
 It was worse than that.
 Her arms and legs went numb as she stumbled back toward her bed.
-As much as she tried, taking her eyes off the small enclosure proved harder than she thought.
-Shock grabbed at her stomach and mind, dulling the sound and feeling of the rest of the world.
+As much as she tried, she couldn’t take her eyes off the small enclosure.
+Shock grabbed at her stomach and mind.
 None of it seemed real.
 It seemed like a bad dream.
 A dream that wouldn’t end.

-Dina didn’t realize that she was crying until her mother walked over to wipe the rolling tears away.
+Dina didn’t realize that she was crying until her mother walked over to wipe the heavy tears away.